 Crunden-Martin was a manufacturer of wooden and metal household goods in downtown St. Louis for nearly 100 years, but sadly, the old complex has been sitting mostly or entirely empty since late 1990.
 Since there’s very little information online about the company, I thought I’d research it.

 The seven-building complex, which is on the national register of historic places, was built between 1904 and 1920.
-Building 5, which burned, was designed and built in 1912 by the firm of Mauran, Russell & Crowell.
+Building 5, which burned in 2011, was designed and built in 1912 by the firm of Mauran, Russell & Crowell.
 A large bridge connected it to building 2.
 Skip Gatermann captured this image of a train passing under the bridge on the Crunden-Martin complex about five months before the company closed.
 I believe building 5 is the one of the left.

 Crunden-Martin formed in 1891 as a result of the merger of Udell & Crunden (founded in 1876 as Udell, Schmieding and Company) and the Martin Wooden Ware Company (founded in 1890).
 At the time, St. Louis dominated the wooden and willow ware market, a category of consumer goods that included buckets, casks, tubs, ladles, bread bowls, and baskets.
 Crunden-Martin quickly became the second largest supplier in this category, second to the Samuel Cupples Woodenware Co.